francescodesantis/neuromodAI/README.md

 ## 📊 Model Testing & Configuration (via `t_hyper.py`)

 The script `t_hyper.py` in the `batches/` folder is used to configure and manage continual learning experiments, particularly for hyperparameter tuning or automated experiment runs across different datasets and task configurations.
+### 📅 Batch Job Execution

+All training experiments are designed to be executed via **batch job scripts**, provided in the `batches/` folder.
+These scripts are particularly suited for running on clusters with job scheduling systems (e.g., SLURM).

 ### 🛠️ Configuration Parameters